Buddy Miles: 2000s: Final albums and unreleased songs

 In 2000, Miles and Leach collaborated with Stevie Ray Vaughan's "Double Trouble" rhythm section, creating the Buddy Miles Blues Berries album which featured Rocky Athas of Black Oak Arkansas.
-This lineup also contributed a cover of Hendrix's "Wind Cries Mary" on the Blue Haze, Songs of Jimi Hendrix album in 2001.
+This lineup also contributed a cover of Hendrix's "The Wind Cries Mary" on the Blue Haze: Songs of Jimi Hendrix album in 2001.
 In addition, Miles also composed and recorded many songs with this new version of the Buddy Miles Express that are yet to be released.
 It was Miles' most enduring live band, with the touring lineup continuing for six years with the same members.

 The band continued on with Miles and Leach and a host of other players until Miles's passing.
 The Miles/Leach duo, along with sax man Patrick Gage and bassist Dave Blackerby, also released the Buddy Miles Express' final album, Road to Sturgis, a benefit CD for the Children's Craniofacial Foundation.
 Miles and Leach continued writing new but unreleased music until just days before Miles' passing.

 Also in 2004, Miles reunited yet again with Billy Cox of the Band of Gypsys to re-record songs from the original 1970 live album with guitarists Eric Gales, Kenny Olsen, Sheldon Reynolds, Andy Aledort and Gary Serkin.
 The album, titled The Band of Gypsys Return was released in 2006.
 Until his death, Miles continued to be active musically and performed many shows with proceeds going to help support victims of natural disasters and other charitable causes.